XueqingWu/capstone_project/README.md

   - `socialinsider_logo.png`: Logo used in the web application interface.

 - **Data_Pipeline**: Contains the data transformation pipeline.
   - `Transform_Resample_Data.ipynb`: A Jupyter notebook that involves all processes required to transform and resample the original event-level data to user-level data.
+It also includes the resampling process and outputs the final data for modeling.

 - **EDA**: Contains files related to exploratory data analysis.
   - `Social_Insider_EDA_DataViz.ipynb`: Jupyter notebook that includes the code for generating exploratory data analysis visualizations.